Code List Management

 The name of the table is a combination of the Standard and Standard Version properties of the Schema node, separated by an underscore (_) character.
 For example, if you have set the Standard property of the Schema node to XML and the Standard Version property to MyVersion1, the Access database specified by the CodeList Database property must have a table named XML_MyVersion1.

-More details on these properties in the UI guidance and Developers reference.
+More details on these properties in the UI guidance and developers API namespace reference.

 This table must have three columns, typically named Code, Value, and Desc.
 The first column identifies rows that are related to one another, where each such row provides one of the enumeration choices that may potentially be allowed for the data that corresponds to the selected Field Element or Field Attribute node.
 All rows with the same value in the first column form a group.
 These values are typically integers, but can be any string that does not contain spaces.